StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

 <!-- md:permission `manageObservable` -->

-This topic provides step-by-step instructions for running [analyzers](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) and reviewing analyzer reports in TheHive.
+Run [Cortex analyzers](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) in TheHive to enrich it with contextual intelligence.
+Analyzers generate reports with their findings.

-Analyzers enrich observables with detailed, contextual intelligence, generating a report with the results.
-The type of each observable determines which analyzers are available.
+The observable type determines which analyzers are available.

 ## Run analyzers on an observable